scoskey/scoskey.github.io/vitae.md

 # More about me

 I am originally from Seattle.
 I'm into math and discussing math, from the elementary to the research level.
 Aside from math, I have been known to juggle, play tennis and aerobie, read novels, and listen to music.
 I am an advocate of cycling as a means of transportation.
-I used to study computer science, and now I enjoy thinking about ways mathematicians can use modern web tools to share and work together.
+Having studied computer science in the past, I enjoy thinking about how modern web tools can help us share and work together on math.

 ![chalkboard]({{ site.img_base }}/yst.jpg)